javpascal/companyprospect-mcp/README.md

-# Nummary MCP Server
+# CompanyProspect MCP Server

-A Model Context Protocol (MCP) server for the Nummary API where each user provides their own API Key.
+A Model Context Protocol (MCP) server for the CompanyProspect API where each user provides their own API Key.

 ## Setup for Claude Desktop